 - A heat source – either an EasyPress, heat press, or household iron.

 - Something under the heat source like an EasyPress mat or towel.

-- Telfon sheets or protective sheet, like wax paper
+- Telfon sheets or protective sheet, like wax paper for best results

 - Laptop or computer to design your shirt in Cricut Design Space